jstoebel/critical_response_talk/slides.md

 - Some developers from those same groups have identified a double standard, where if _they_ were to give overly critical code reviews, they would be dismissed as angry, pushy or difficult to work with.

 ---

+# Toxic Code Reviews: Some Examples
+## Paraphrased heavily from Erik Dietrich (@daedtech)

+ - Nit picking session: How to name variables, how to organize files, clever one liners...
+ - Marathon: Let's go over every line and discuss _ad nauseum_ and compare it with what was changed.
+ - Firing Squad: Reviewers' job is to find everything wrong with the code possible.
+ - The Exit Exam: The code review is something to be "passed" in order for the PR to be merged.

+???
+ - There's a great blog article by Erik Dietrich called "How to Use a Code Review to Execute Someone’s Soul" that lists some of flavors of toxic code reviews
+ - Nit picking session: Where we spend a lot of time pointing out little things about the code.
+ - I don't think code reviews are the best place for this sort of thing (linters are better)
+ - So much of the stuff like this can come up as opinion disguised as fact.
+"I think local variables should be lowercase_underscored" becomes "variables in ruby should be underscored".
+ - Marathon: where we go over everything _ad nauseum_.
+This may sound harmless enough but 1) do we really have time for that and 2) I've known people in my professional life that are able to get their way simply by talking the longest.
+When an argument ensues they just dig in their heels for as long as it takes until the opposing party can't go on (tired, hungry, need to pick up their kids, etc.) and they win by default.
+ - Firing squad and Exit Exam: where the relationship becomes adversarial.
+I am going to try to poke as many holes in your code as I can to find deficiencies.
+Your code either "passes" and gets merged in or "fails" and it doesn't.
+I think this can have some serious side effects.

+---
 class: center, middle

 # Don't take it personally

 ???
 - I find this framework particularly concerning because it opens the door to toxic criticism couched in the disclaimer that "I'm just focused on the code.
 Don't take it personally."